 HEAD OF BELL:

 Top of bell proper and main node of its vibrations.
 In England, it is known as the crown.
 (See CROWN)

 America’s most famous bell and emblem of liberty, located in Independence Hall, Philadelphia.
 It was first cast by Whitechapel of London in 1752 but had to be recast twice (by Pass & Stow of Philadelphia) before it could be used.
 It became immortal when it was used to call an assembly in the State House yard on July 8, 1776, for the reading of the proclamation declaring independence from England.
 Although its inscription reads PROCLAIM LIBERTY THROUGHOUT ALL THE LAND UNTO ALL THE INHABITANTS THEREOF (Leviticus 25:10), it did not assume its title of Liberty Bell until after 1839.
 The bell weighs 2,080 lbs. and is one of the earliest bells cast in the United States.
 It was cracked in 1831 while being tolled for the death of Chief Justice John Marshall.

 (BELL FOUNDING) The mold consists of two parts, the core and cope, which, when clamped together in perfect register, enclose a space into which the metal is poured to form the bell.

-Small speaker which is built into the equipment cabinet on a carillon or other electronic equipment which allows the operator to check performance of equipment.
+The small speaker which is built into the equipment cabinet on a carillon or other electronic equipment which allows the operator to check the performance of equipment.